Sardinia Hike - Coast to Coast

 Day 7: Coastal hike & zodiac excursion

 Our final day is all about the sea: we begin with a two-hour coastal hike to Cala Luna, where we’ll stop for a swim and a tasty lunch.
 We finish off our tour with a boat trip to experience some of Sardinia’s most spectacular and isolated bays and beaches (weather permitting, of course).
-Alternatively, you can enjoy the afternoon exploring the coast by sea kayak (optional activity) or you can choose to simply chill out and enjoy our hotel overlooking the lovely Cala Gonone beach.
+Alternatively, you can enjoy the afternoon exploring the coast by sea kayak (optional activity), or simply chill out at our hotel overlooking the lovely Cala Gonone beach.
+Overnight 4-star Costa Dorada Hotel in Cala Gonone.
 The Hike: 5.4 km/3.3 miles.
 Elevation gain 242 meters/794 ft, elevation loss 272 meters/892 ft.
-Overnight Cala Gonone.
-Hotel, breakfast and dinner included.
+Hotel, breakfast, lunch and dinner included.

 Day 8:

-We offer one 1hr15 min transfer to the Olbia airport, arriving around 10:30 a.m.
+We offer a 1-hour and 15-minute transfer to the Olbia airport, arriving around 10:30 a.m.
 If you need to leave earlier, we can arrange a taxi for you (at your expense).
-Breakfast included.

-Please note: Some details of the itinerary may change according to the departure date of your tour.
-Whenever we run a tour we make new discoveries.
-Sometimes they are good discoveries, like a wonderful new trattoria, and sometimes they are bad, like a trail has been washed away.
-The result is that we sometimes change our itinerary to improve it by adding new wonderful elements to the tour or by removing something that does not work anymore.
-Rest assured, our goal is to always provide you with the best possible experience.
-We will advise you of any changes to the original itinerary prior to departure.
+Please note: Some itinerary details may change depending on your tour departure date.
+Whenever we run a tour, we make discoveries.
+Sometimes they are good discoveries, like a wonderful new trattoria, and sometimes bad, like a trail has been washed away.
+Therefore, we sometimes change our itinerary to improve it, adding outstanding new elements or removing elements that no longer work.
+Rest assured, we always aim to provide you with the best possible experience.
+We will advise you of any changes to the original itinerary before departure.

 ACTIVITY LEVEL